-Cataracts are a natural part of ageing that develop over time.
-A cataract is a loss of transparency or clouding of the normally clear lens of the eye.
-This lens is a part of the eye that helps focus light on the retina.
-It is located behind the iris.
-With age it becomes harder and leads to difficulties reading or Presbyopia.
-As time progresses the len becomes cloudy and affects vision.
+Cataract is an eye condition which is a consequence of ageing and develops gradually over time.
+A cataract is a loss of transparency or a cloudy lens.
+The crystalline lens is a part of the eye that helps focus light rays on the retina.
+It is located inside the eye behind the iris.
+With age the lens becomes harder and leading to difficulties reading or Presbyopia.
+As time progresses the lens becomes cloudy and affects vision.

-Cataracts can be treated easily using micro-incision cataract surgery along with Lasers.
-Centre for Sight introduced the first VICTUS laser to the UK in 2012.
-This laser (featured on SkyNews and the Daily Mail) and has enhanced the precision and safety of Cataract surgery.
+Cataracts can be treated easily using small incision along with Lasers.
+Centre for Sight introduced the first VICTUS femtosecond laser to the UK in 2012.
+This laser (featured on SkyNews and the Daily Mail) has enhanced the precision and safety of Cataract surgery with implantation of an intraocular lens (IOL).
+An intraocular lens implant is an artificial lens that enables the eye to focus.

-Cataract surgery in combination with Premium or added value lenses such as Trifocal implants provides patients with independence from optical aids - Visual Rejuvenation.
+Cataract surgery in combination with high performance Premium or added value intraocular lenses such as Trifocal multifocal IOL implants can provide a patient with complete independence from optical aids – Visual Rejuvenation.

 What is a Cataract?